wilomgfx/EzShopEzCart/README.md

 # Yaecs
 ## Yet an other eCommerce system
 Angular2 eCommerce platform.
-Backend tbd
+Uses Angular2 for front end.
+Backend is tbd.